Look for processing power, memory and hard drive space

 With a price tag starting at $5,999 (without monitor), this isn't the best choice for budget-conscience documentary filmmakers, but if you’re looking for massive high speed video editing performance, this is it.

-Depending on your budget, the base model starts with 8GB of memory, 1TB hard drive, 3.8GHz quad core i5 processor, a Radeon Pro 8GB video graphics card and a stunning 5k display.
+The base model starts with 8GB of memory, 1TB hard drive, 3.6GHz 4-core i3 processor, a Radeon Pro 2GB video graphics card and 4k display.